Syllabus for IST 402 Emerging Technologies:

 Those who like SoarceForge, can also find Soar there

-Stuff on psychology and writing [one copy per group]
+Stuff on psychology and writing [one copy of each per group]

 3.4 Required readings